 Instead: Buy pasture raised meat and wild caught fish.

-Pasture raised meats are also raised without chemicals that wreck havoc on your body.
-It is important to find a reputable source, since some farmers use the term “pasture-raised” lightly.
+But it is important to find a reputable source.
+Some farmers use the term “pasture-raised” lightly.
 (Note – “natural” and organic meats are still fed grains.
-Natural and Organic does not mean the same as pasture raised.)
+Natural and Organic do not mean the same as pasture raised.)

-2. Mistake: Buying unfrozen meat or fish at the grocery meat department.
+2. Mistake: Buying unfrozen meat or fish from the grocery meat department.

 Meat and fish build in histamine levels very fast, especially on unfrozen meat and fish.
 Meat and fish can sit unfrozen at the grocery for a week or more.
 And who knows how old it was before it made it to the grocery?

-Instead: Buy meat as fresh as possible and immediately frozen after slaughter.
+Instead: Buy meat as fresh as possible or immediately frozen after slaughter.